malloydata/malloy/packages/malloy/src/doc/structdef.md

 > [`FieldDef`](fielddef.md) has an explainer page too.

-Some StructDefs are also sources, and to be a source, they need some additional properties
+Some StructDefs are also "sources" in the Malloy meaning of that word, and to be a source, they need some additional properties.

 ```TypeScript
 interface SourceDefBase